 How do I find acupressure point SP6?

 - Locate the inner side of your ankle bone (medial malleolus).

 - Measure four finger-widths up the inner part of your lower leg using your fingers.

 - Locate a spot just behind the shinbone (tibia), where you should find a tender area - this is the Sanyinjiao point.

-Great Surge Point (Taichong Point 太衝) LR3
+Great Surge Point (Taichong Point 太衝) LR3 Acupoint

-The Taichong Point aids in menstrual pain, circulation, and various health challenges related to the liver's energy flow.
+The Great Surge Point aids in menstrual pain, circulation, and various health challenges related to the liver's energy flow.
 It is intricately connected to the liver's energy flow.
 It's recognized for its efficacy in period pain acupuncture points and facilitating healthy blood circulation.
 It's a go-to for challenges like headaches, high blood pressure, and dizziness.
 It has a positive effect on addressing reproductive issues, and if enhancing skin firmness or boosting sexual performance is on your radar, this point is worth noting.

 Where is acupressure point LR3?

-The LR3 point (Taichong) is situated on the top of the foot, between the big toe and the second toe, about two finger-widths back from where the toes' webbing stops.
+The LR3 point is situated on the top of the foot, between the big toe and the second toe, about two finger-widths back from where the toes' webbing stops.